ChrisPortman/vcrepo/README.md

 Valid types are:
    - yum
    - apt
+   - iso

 Note that the type is not indicative of the upstream source.
 The upstream may just be a bunch of package file in a directory.
+The ISO type is a bit different in that it doesn't really refer to the source repo type or the desired repo type.
+It basically means that the repo is hosted on an ISO, which being read-only, is what it is and Vcrepo will mearly mount it and make it browsable.

 Valid source configs look like: